 Both tests use the same procedure for obtaining a urine specimen.
 The individual to be tested is given a sterile specimen cup.
 He is required to leave all personal belongings outside of the bathroom used for testing.
 This includes the emptying of pockets.
 In some cases, a same-gender nurse or technician may accompany the individual into the bathroom to be certain the testing procedure is strictly followed.
 The individual urinates into the specimen cup.
 At least 45 milliliters of urine is needed to complete the test – that’s about the same as a full shot glass.
 The lid is then placed on the specimen cup and it is handed over to the technician supervising the test.
 Both the individual being tested and the technician should maintain visual contact with the specimen at all times until it is packaged, labeled and sealed for transport to the testing laboratory.

 So how long does cocaine remain present in the body?
-There are a variety of factors which affect the time it takes for evidence of cocaine use to be eliminated.
+There are a variety of factors that affect the time it takes for evidence of cocaine use to be eliminated.
 These include the volume and purity of cocaine consumed, how frequently and regularly it is used, individual physiology such as weight and body type, and the rate of metabolism which relates in part to the functionality of the liver.

 Another important factor is the method of testing.
 Cocaine and its primary metabolite, benzoylecgonine, have a range of detection windows based on the body substance being tested.
 Testing of blood and saliva will reveal cocaine usage for 12 to 36 hours after the last use; sweat will contain evidence for several weeks; testing of hair can reveal a history of cocaine usage for up to 90 days.
 The most common method of testing, however, is a urine drug screen.
 Cocaine and benzoylecgonine are detectable in urine for 2 to 5 days after a single use.
 Binge usage or heavy repeated ingestion will result in a positive urine test for up to 12 days.
 That time period may be even longer with chronic use.